MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/flappy-fly-swift.md

 ## Make the fly rotate

 One of the nice details of Flappy Bird is the way the bird rotates.
 When the player does not touch the screen for a little while the bird turns towards the ground, touching the screen makes the bird turn upwards again.
-You are going to imitate this behaviour in Flappy Fly!
+You are going to imitate this behavior in Flappy Fly!

 There are a couple of things you will need to do to achieve this: